 Washington Window Replacement Pricing — 2026 Local Market

-In Washington, DC, the typical window replacement cost project costs $7,560–$18,144 (for 12 windows (installed)).
-Washington is significantly above the national average — sustained demand and higher labor costs push prices above nearby markets.
+In Washington, DC, the typical window replacement cost project costs $7,260–$21,780 (for 12 windows (installed)).
+With a humid subtropical with snowy winters climate, Washington is significantly above the national average — overall project costs run above nearby markets.

 Midpoint estimates for typical project size at Washington local labor rates.
 Actual costs vary by project scope and contractor.